Joanna092/Add-notes-/README.md

-Not finished yet - A project created to practice JavaScript - HTML DOM Methods
+A project created to practice JavaScript - HTML DOM Methods